The Bankrate promise

 It might be possible to cancel a credit card application—but you have to act fast.
 In many cases, it takes credit issuers just a few minutes to complete a hard credit inquiry on your account and decide whether to approve your application.
 By then, it will be too late to request that your application be canceled.

-However, it is very likely that your credit card application will be approved or denied before you have the opportunity to cancel it.
+However, it’s very likely your credit card application will be approved or denied before you have the opportunity to cancel it.
 Credit issuers make application decisions very quickly—so when you apply for a new credit card, it’s important to make sure you’re applying for a card you really want.
 Since every new credit application comes with a hard credit inquiry that can lower your credit score by a few points, it’s to your advantage to make as few credit application mistakes as possible.

 What to do if you can’t cancel a credit card application